lmcad-unicamp/hpcc-monitor/experiments/README.md

 graphs-relation-to-heuristics.py: creates graphs to the relation between the heuristics graphs-relation-to-utilization.py: creates graphs to the relation between heuristics and vCPU utilization rate

-results.tar.xz: see below
+NPB3.4-MPI-instrumentado.tar.xz: the benchmark instrumented to get the paramount iterations results.tar.xz: see below

 simulation-execution-demands.py: creates the graphs of a simulation of demands for execution finality